psinha25/prasoonsinha.github.io/_posts/2022-12-05-twitter-bot-detection.md

 ![Stack Models Architecture](/static/img/stack_oof2.jpg)

-Next, we add the out-of-fold predictions from our text-based method as a new feature to our feature-based method and train a catboost classifier on the new set of features.
+Next, we add the out-of-fold predictions from our text-based method as a new feature to our feature-based method and train a CatBoost classifier on the new set of features.
 The result of this model is shown in the table below.

 ![Stacked Model Score Table](/static/img/stack_score.jpg)